BeepIsla/csgo-commend-bot/.github/ISSUE_TEMPLATE/question.md

 **Version**
 - NodeJS: `vXX.XX.X` (You can find this using `node -v`)
 - Script version: `X.X.X` (You can find this in **your** `package.json` file under `version`)

-**Additional information**
-Add any other potentially useful information about your issue here.